OWASP/MASTG-Hacking-Playground/Android/README.md

 ## Project Description

 Welcome to the MSTG Playground for Android and iOS.
 This is a collection of mobile apps, intentionally build insecure.
 These apps are used as examples to demonstrate different vulnerabilites explained in the the [OWASP Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg/ "OWASP MSTG").
-The current relese of the OWASP Mobile Security Testing Guide (MSTG) can be found [here](https://github.com/OWASP/owasp-mstg/releases "MSTG Release").
+The current release of the OWASP Mobile Security Testing Guide (MSTG) can be found [here](https://github.com/OWASP/owasp-mstg/releases "MSTG Release").

 In order to give practical guidance to developers, security researches and penetration testers, a hacking playground was created that consists of different mobile App’s that contain different vulnerabilities that map to the MSTG test cases.
 This has two advantages: